aospapp/aosp/bionic/libc/malloc_debug/README.md

 capture in a backtrace.
 The default is 16 frames, the maximumum value this can be set to is 256.

-This option adds a special header to all allocations that contains the backtrace and information about the original allocation.
+Before P, this option adds a special header to all allocations that contains the backtrace and information about the original allocation.
+After that, this option will not add a special header.

+### backtrace\_dump\_on\_exit
+As of P, when the backtrace option has been enabled, this causes the backtrace dump heap data to be dumped to a file when the program exits.
+If the backtrace option has not been enabled, this does nothing.
+The default is to dump this to the file named /data/local/tmp/backtrace\_heap.**PID**.exit.txt.

+The file location can be changed by setting the backtrace\_dump\_prefix option.

+### backtrace\_dump\_prefix
+As of P, when the backtrace options has been enabled, this sets the prefix used for dumping files when the signal SIGRTMAX - 17 is received or when the program exits and backtrace\_dump\_on\_exit is set.

+The default is /data/local/tmp/backtrace\_heap.

+When this value is changed from the default, then the filename chosen on the signal will be backtrace\_dump\_prefix.**PID**.txt.
+The filename chosen when the program exits will be backtrace\_dump\_prefix.**PID**.exit.txt.

 ### fill\_on\_alloc[=MAX\_FILLED\_BYTES]
 Any allocation routine, other than calloc, will result in the allocation being